 Château de Chambord Boutique

-Along with the usual collection of figurines of knights, horses and ladies from China you can find a selection of products manufactured from the natural resources of the estate.
+Along with the usual collection of figurines of knights, horses and ladies made in China, you can find a selection of products manufactured from the natural resources of the estate.
 The products on sale in the estate’s shop include leather goods manufactured from the hides of deer and boars inhabiting the forest of Chambord, honey, game terrines, objects in wood and objects manufactured from deer antlers.

 Chambord staff have created an organic farm for market gardening and fruit growing.
 More than forty varieties of vegetables are produced, following a cultivation system that allows increased yields to be obtained on small areas.
 You can purchase these market items in the farm market shop.

-Can I get married at Château de Chambord?
+Can I get married at the Château Chambord?

 The Chateau is available for rentals for any type of event you might like to create.
 You can get married here, have a corporate retreat or celebrate any special festival or event.